 Currently, the SoundGym service is available through NAVER Clover AI Speaker, and will soon be available in Giga Genie.

 The third startup company to receive capital injection is N.Cer.
 The company currently develops a digital solution for early dementia diagnostic services.
 N.Cer utilizes olfactory response and near-infrared spectroscopy, minimally invasive procedure that allows the monitoring of blood flow in the frontal cortex of the human brain.

-N.Cer, founded by neurosurgeons and anesthesiologists in September of last year, currently awaits the green light from health authorities to start clinical trials.
+N.Cer, founded by neurosurgeons and anesthesiologists in September of last year, currently awaits approval from health authorities to start clinical trials.

 Huray positive partnered with various companies to provide services such as My Health Note, HeartLog, and Deep Healthsee.